marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_087.gif)

-I've set up a simple scene where a red sphere moves randomly on screen.
-The motion has been low-pass-filtered using the object {slide}.
-The two graphs on the right report the non-filtered and the filtered motion.
-Overall, the movement looks convincing, as the sphere undergoes acceleration and deceleration.
-This is a side-by-side comparison of the non-filtered vs. filtered motion:
+I’ve created a simple scene with a red sphere that moves randomly across the screen.
+The motion is smoothed with a low-pass filter using the {slide} object.
+The two graphs on the right show the unfiltered and filtered motions.
+Overall, the filtered movement looks realistic, with the sphere experiencing acceleration and deceleration.
+Here’s a side-by-side comparison of the unfiltered vs. filtered motion:

 ![](./images/visual-quality_088.gif)

 {slide} is a possible choice for filtering, but it's not the only one.
 Max offers a variety of low-pass implementations for audio signals, but there aren't many built-in options for filtering streams of messages, matrices, and textures.
 Still, we can build our own filters.
 Let's see a couple of low-pass implementations useful for us Jitterheads.

 > [!NOTE]
-> Digital filters are a slippery territory.
-Filter design is a complex topic that would require a discussion on its own.
-For the sake of this article (and because i'm not a filter design expert), i'll just show some filter implementations without getting too much into the technical details, but providing qualitative considerations and use case scenarios.
+> Digital filters can be tricky to navigate, and designing them is a complex subject that deserves its own in-depth discussion.
+For this article, I’ll focus on demonstrating some filter implementations without diving deeply into technical details.
+Instead, I'll provide qualitative insights and examples of when and how to use these filters, keeping things accessible and practical.
+(Plus, I’m not a filter design expert!)

 ### One-pole filter